M66B/FairEmail/docs/FAQ-pt-rPT.md

 In most cases, the quick setup wizard will be able to automatically identify the correct configuration.

 If the quick setup wizard fails, you'll need to manually set up an account (to receive email) and an identity (to send email).
-Para isso precisará dos endereços de servidor IMAP e SMTP e dos números das portas, quer sejam SSL/TLS ou STARTTLS e do seu nome de usuário (na maioria das vezes o seu endereço de email) e a sua palavra-passe.
+For this you'll need the IMAP and SMTP server addresses and port numbers, whether SSL/TLS or STARTTLS should be used and your username (mostly, but not always, your email address) and your password.

-Procurar por *IMAP* e o nome do fornecedor é geralmente suficiente para encontrar a documentação correcta.
+Searching for *IMAP* and the name of the provider is mostly sufficient to find the right documentation.

-Nalguns casos, terá de permitir o acesso externo à sua conta e/ou usar uma palavra-passe especial (app) quando, por exemplo, a autenticação de dois factores está activada.
+In some cases, you'll need to enable external access to your account and/or to use a special (app) password, for instance when two-factor authentication is enabled.

-Para autorização:
+For authorizing:

 * Gmail / G suite, ver [questão 6](#user-content-faq6)
 * Outlook / Live / Hotmail, ver [questão 14](#user-content-faq14)